DucAnhNTT/movie-recom-pipeline-azure/1-AzureSettings/README.md

 ## Storage account
 * Here is the physical store for your file(or resources).
 There plenty of settings in here, but tbh it quite easily to understand.
 Let's go through with me!
- -- WARNING: You should choose hiearachy namespace for easily access to your data like on you PC

 ![](/1-AzureSettings/storageaccount.png)